Ian-Kimori/Client-Side-Security/README.md

 ### The Result (The Impact)
 The **Result** is the proof of the exploit.
 In a "Clean" test, the result is usually an `alert(document.domain)` or a redirect, proving that the attacker now has control over the user's session in that specific origin.

 ---

-## f.
+## d.
 Deep Dive: The Dangerous Sinks

 ### `.innerHTML`
 * **What it does:** It sets or gets the HTML markup contained within an element.